 - Handwashing your knife after every use and leaving it to dry before storing it.
 A dishwasher can damage most premium knives and their handles.
 Even though most premium handles are water-resistant, you are better off skipping the dishwasher.
 Plus, it gives you an opportunity to spend a few minutes appreciating your ‘best friend’.

 - Following the knife’s care manual to the letter.
-As a vote of confidence in their quality, Dalstrong offers a lifetime warranty on all their knives.
+As a vote of confidence in their quality, Dalstrong offers a limited lifetime warranty on all their knives.

 - Storing your knives properly to protect them from premature dulling.
 In a stationary kitchen, you can store them in a knife block or stand.
 If you are constantly on the move, you should invest in a good quality knife roll.

 - Using the right sharpening tool for the blade you choose.
 Some blades work better with honing rods and steels while others work better with whetstones.

 Brands invested in the longevity of their knives will always equip you with the basics needed to maintain their products.